Best trail cameras TechnoBuffalo 2022

 Whether you're an outdoor enthusiast or looking for some extra security, a trail camera is a must-have piece of gear.
-The model I rely on is the Campark T45.
+The model I rely on is the Vikeri E2.
 As a wildlife photographer, this camera allows me to see where animals are traveling day or night, and produces crisp 1080p footage.
-The Campark isn't the only trail camera I swear by.
+The Vikeri isn't the only trail camera I swear by.
 Read on to learn about this year's best trail cameras.

 - Best cellular trail camera: CreativeXP 4G Cellular

 - Easiest to use: Browning Strike Force Extreme

 Animals do much of their roaming after the sunsets.
 Most trail cameras take decent daytime photos and videos, but capturing movement after dark is another story.
-The Campark T45 excels at grabbing high-quality stills and video in the pitch black of night and during daylight hours.
+The Vikeri E2 excels at grabbing high-quality stills and video in the pitch black of night and during daylight hours.

-With three passive infrared sensors (PIR) and a 120-degree detecting range, the Campark is an excellent scouting cam for hunters and also serves well as a security camera.
-The 14 megapixel images that come out of the Campark are clear as can be, day or night, and the 1080p video is never grainy, shaky, or challenging to make out.
-The lenses detect motion accurately and trigger the Campark to begin recording in milliseconds.
+With a 120 degree wide-angle lens and 48 PCS no glow infrared LEDs, you get a broad of the environment without letting animals know you're capturing the action.
+This trail cam also makes an excellent security camera.
+The 16MP images that come out of the Vikeri E2 are clear as can be, day or night, and the 1080p video is never grainy, shaky, or challenging to make out.
+The lenses detect action and trigger the E2 in 0.2 seconds.

 - Clear stills and video